 top of page

-I also work on E.S.T.E.E.M, a community program for survivors of stroke in West Wallsend and Kurri Kurri.
+I also work on E.S.T.E.E.M, a community program for survivors of stroke in Kurri Kurri.

-Jen Murrell, creative arts therapist - dance & movement psychotherapist.
+Jen Murrell, creative arts therapist - dance & movement therapy at The Base Health in Newcastle, Maitland and Port Stephens

 Jen's Story